DINO

 Live table grid, guest profiles, incoming pre-orders, allergen alerts.

-Pre-orders arrive as structured tickets 30 minutes before guest arrival.
+Pre-orders arrive as structured kitchen tickets ahead of the booking.

 DISCOVERY & SPRINT 0